torvalds/linux/Documentation/arch/x86/amd-debugging.rst

   M460 ("  OEM-ASL-PCIe Address (0x%X)._REG (%d %d)  PCSA = %d\n", DADR, Arg0, Arg1, PCSA, Zero, Zero)

 Normally when executed, the ``\M460`` method would populate the additional arguments into the string.
-In order to get these messages from the Linux kernel a hook has been added into ACPICA that can capture the *arguments* sent to ``\M460`` and print them to the kernel ring buffer.
+In order to get these messages from the GNU/Linux kernel a hook has been added into ACPICA that can capture the *arguments* sent to ``\M460`` and print them to the kernel ring buffer.
 For example the following message could be emitted into kernel ring buffer::